 TAPP Water filters have been tested for TDS in tap water with values up to 1000.
 The water taste remains good and the water is safe to drink.

 What do I do to get accurate water quality testing?

 In conclusion, water quality testing is important, but think twice before using TDS as an indicator or complement it with other technologies.
-Generally, the belief that high TDS is bad is based on misconceptions about the negative health impact of minerals in the body.
+Generally, the belief that high TDS in tap water is bad is based on misconceptions about the negative health impact of minerals in the body.

-If you would like to do a test yourself in order to assess potential leakages of heavy metals from the pipes of your building (such as calcium, magnesium, chlorine, nitrate, sulfate, fluoride, sodium, copper or nickel) you can purchase a detailed DIY testing kit by the Austrian Institute of Technology here
+If you would like to do a test yourself in order to assess potential leakages of heavy metals from the pipes of your building (such as calcium, magnesium, chlorine, nitrate, sulfate, fluoride, sodium, copper or nickel) you can request a test from a local water lab.

 What about limescale?

 High TDS is often directly correlated to hard water which means that you have a greater risk of limescale.
 Read more about limescale and how to filter limescale from tap water.